zhouzi/included-with-xbox-game-pass/README.md

 Here is an introduction to each of the packages:

 - `packages/extension`: code for the browser extension.
-- `packages/scripts`: contains scripts that are usually run through GitHub actions.
+- `packages/scrapper`: code that runs daily to update the list of games.
 - `packages/types`: contains types that are shared across the packages.
 - `packages/website`: contains the source of the website.